Ángela Abós Ballarín: Political career

 Ballarín became involved with politics in 1976, when she was one of the founders of the Socialist Party of Aragon, a short-lived minor party that was founded in her house.
 In 1982, Ballarín became a member of the Spanish Socialist Workers' Party (PSOE).

 In 1983, Ballarín was appointed the provincial director of the Huesca Ministry of Education, a position she would hold until 1986.
 From 1987 until 1989, Ballarín was a deputy director in the Aragon Ministry of Education and Culture.

 From 1991 until 1994, Ballarín served as a member of the Jaca City Council.
 In the 1991 Aragonese regional election, Ballarín was elected to the Cortes of Aragon; she was later re-elected in the 1995 Aragonese regional election.
 During her tenure in the Cortes, Ballarín was the only female member of the body.
 In 1994, she was appointed Regional Minister of Education and Culture, serving in this role until 1995.
 That year, following the retirement of José Marco as the president of Aragon, Marco nominated Ballarín to be his successor.
 Though Marco gave a well-received speech in the Cortes to support her, Ballarín was ultimately defeated in the leadership contest by Santiago Lanzuela.

 From 1995 until 1999, Ballarín was the PSOE spokesman for the Education Commission.
 In 1999, Ballarín was appointed to the Social Council of the University of Zaragoza.
 She held this role until 2006, when she was appointed Regional Minister of Science, Technology and University by Marcelino Iglesias, the president of Aragon.
 Ballarín would serve as minister until 2007, when she became president of the Economic and Social Council of Aragon.

 In 2007, Ballarín was indicted by the Superior Court of Justice of Aragon following allegations of workplace harassment.
 The complainant was a secretary at the Social Council of the University of Zaragoza who was unlawfully fired in 1995 and was legally reinstated to her position in 2005.
-However, the secretary alleged that after she was reinstated, Ballarín used her position to marginalize and attempt to force out the secretary.
+However, the secretary alleged that after she was reinstated, Ballarín used her position to marginalise and attempt to force out the secretary.
 A judge dismissed the charges against Ballarín after determining that she likely had no sway over the secretary's marginalization.